SvenKortekaas04/Eventflow/docs/source/index.rst

 Welcome to Eventflow!
 =====================

-Welcome to Eventflow, your tool for building event-based applications.
+Welcome to Eventflow, the tool for building event-based applications.

 User’s Guide
 ------------